Rachitxs/JSON-Schema-Builder/README.md

-# 🧩 JSON Schema Builder
+# 🧩 JSON Schema Builder(Built with ❤️ by Rachit Goyal)

 A dynamic React-based tool for building and previewing JSON schema-like sample data interactively.
 Built with **React**, **Ant Design**, **React Hook Form**, and **Vite**.
 ---

 ## 🚀 Features